AppliedAcousticsChalmers/auralization-toolbox/README.md

 > M. A. Poletti and U. P. Svensson, 'Beamforming Synthesis of Binaural Responses From Computer Simulations of Acoustic Spaces,' J. Acoust.
 Soc.
 Am.
 124, pp. 301–315 (2008)

+## License

+The content of this repository is licensed under the terms of the MIT license.
+Please consult the file [LICENSE](LICENSE) for more information about this license.